 You have 14 days to see a doctor.
 If you or a loved one is involved in an automobile accident, you must seek medical treatment within fourteen (14) days, or you get NONE of the auto insurance you paid for.

 What you need to know about Auto Insurance

 Florida’s No-Fault law’s changes became effective on January 1st, 2018.
 The law now states that if a person injured in a car accident waits to see if his or her injuries will improve and fails to seek medical care within two weeks of the accident, the person’s insurance carrier does not have to pay for any medical treatment or lost wages even though the person paid for this coverage.

 Simply put, a car insurance policy is a “contract” between you and your insurance company providing that the insurance company will pay for certain losses provided for in the policy in exchange for your insurance premium.
 Car insurance is a necessary protection for you and your family.
 But remember, it provides protection for specific, car-related financial losses that occur only within the effective period (the period in which your insurance policy provides coverage) of the insurance policy.
 The specific losses that will be paid by your insurance company when an accident occurs are spelled out (sometimes in confusing terms) in your policy.

 Uninsured motorist coverage will be discussed in more detail below.
 It is one of the most important coverages because it protects you and your family.
 You should always buy as much uninsured motorist coverage as you can possibly afford.
 In addition, you should opt for stacking coverages if you are financially able to.

 There are different types of automobile coverage that you can purchase.
-The coverages listed below usually have separate premiums.
-Your total premium is made up of the total costs all of the coverages that you purchase.
-The common auto coverages are as follows:
+The coverage listed below usually have separate premiums.
+Your total premium is made up of the total costs all of the coverage that you purchase.
+The common auto coverage are as follows: